dailyherold/nixfiles/README.md

 - `flake.nix`: entrypoint for system and user config
 - `home-manager/`: user config for my only user
 - `nixos/`
-  - `configuration.nix`: NixOS system configuration
+  - `configuration.nix`: NixOS system configuration, **WARNING:** this is now specific to my AMD CPU & GPU workstation
-  - `hardware-configuration.nix`: generated hardware config for my main workstation
+  - `hardware-configuration.nix`: generated hardware config for my main workstation, **WARNING:** replace this file if with your own if you are cloning my repo
 - `shell.nix`: use with `nix develop`

 ## Use